Bias-inducing geometries: an exactly solvable data model with fairness implications: Investigating the sources of bias

-\paragraph{Positive transfer.} If mixing different sub-populations in the same dataset can induce unfair behaviour, one could think of splitting the data and train independent models.
-In Fig.~\ref{fig:positive_transfer}, we show that a \textit{positive transfer effect} \cite{gerace2022probing} can yet be traced between the two groups when the rules are sufficiently similar. \begin{remark} The performance on the smaller group tends to further deteriorate if the dataset is split according to the sub-group structure. \end{remark} To clarify this point, we plot the DI as a function the data scarcity $\alpha$, for several values of the rule similarity $q_T$ and at fixed $\rho$.
-We also compare the accuracies on each sub-population of a classifier trained on the full dataset and of a baseline classifier trained only on the respective data subsets ($+$ in the second figure, $-$ in the third).
-If the rules are sufficiently similar (large $q_T$), we can observe a positive transfer and using the dataset in his entirety leads to a performance and fairness improvement.
-As expected, positive transfer can be particularly useful in data-scarce regimes (small $\alpha$) and becomes ineffective or detrimental in large datasets (large $\alpha$), as shown in the last panel.
+If mixing different sub-populations in the same dataset can induce unfair behaviour, one could think of splitting the data and train independent models.
+In Fig.~\ref{fig:results_positive_transfer}, we show that a \textit{positive transfer effect} \citep{gerace2022probing} can yet be traced between the two groups when the rules are sufficiently similar.
+This means that the accuracy on the under-represented group is enhanced when information is shared across the two sub-populations. \begin{remark} The performance on the smaller sub-population tends to further deteriorate if the dataset is split according to the sub-group structure. \end{remark} To clarify this point, in the left plot of Fig.~\ref{fig:results_positive_transfer} we show the DI as a function of the dataset size $\alpha$, for several values of the rule similarity $q_T$ and at fixed $\rho=0.10$.
+In the centre and right plots in Fig.~\ref{fig:results_positive_transfer}, we also display the gain in accuracy on each sub-population when the model is trained on the full dataset, comparing with a baseline classifier (black lines) trained only on the respective data subsets ($+$ in the central panel, $-$ in the lower panel).
+These two plots elucidate the positive transfer effect: for sufficiently similar rules (large $q_T$), both populations can benefit from shared training at intermediate dataset sizes.
+If the dataset is too small (low $\alpha$ regime), the lack of data combined with a high variance in the input distribution can induce over-fitting, with a larger drop in performance for the smaller group.
+On the other hand, as the dataset size becomes sufficiently large, the positive transfer effect is eventually lost for the large sub-population (large $\alpha$ regime).

+Connecting the results of this section to the drug testing examples, after observing that the distribution of side effects in the female population presented a larger variance, the solution was simply to collect more data of female subjects.
+Moreover, the results shown in Fig.~\ref{fig:results_even} indicate the need for a higher relative representation of female subjects in the dataset to achieve an unbiased classifier.
+While implementing this solution might have introduced higher variance in the results due to the intrinsic high-variability of the data, it would have significantly reduced the risk of administering drugs with limited testing on half of the population. \definecolor{row}{RGB}{214, 240, 255}